raxigan/pcfy-my-mac/README.md

-# macOS Linux mode
+# macOS PC mode

-All-in-one project to help you get PC-like experience on your maOS.
-Mostly for developers & other IT guys, but not only 😉.
+All-in-one project to help you get PC-like experience (known from Windows or Linux systems) on your maOS.
+Mostly for developers & other IT guys, but not only
+😉.

 What you can get:
 - PC keyboard shortcuts on your macOS, browser (chromium based) and IntelliJ IDEA
     - the configuration works for both PC and Mac keyboards in same time (there is a special device-checking rule)
-    - there are no custom shortcuts - all of them would do exactly the same on Linux/Windows or almost (e.g. <kbd>
+    - no custom shortcuts - all of them would do exactly the same on Linux/Windows or almost (e.g. <kbd>
-      Win</kbd>/<kbd>Option</kbd> key opens Spotlight while on Windows or Linux Mint would open Start Menu)
+      Win</kbd>/<kbd>Option</kbd> key opens Spotlight while on Windows would open Start Menu)
 - Dock & built-in switcher replacement
 - Basic window management